krzemienski/awesome-from-stars/README.md

 * [ericfourrier/scrape-linkedin](https://github.com/ericfourrier/scrape-linkedin): Scrape a public LinkedIn profile.
 * [restyler/scrapeninja-api-php-client](https://github.com/restyler/scrapeninja-api-php-client): Web scraper with proxy rotation, retries, and with Chrome TLS fingerprint emulation.
 PHP Client
 * [tonhati/Scraper](https://github.com/tonhati/Scraper): Scrapes GitHub Topics , Creates a CSV file for each of the top 30 Topics containing top 25 repositories for each topic, their name, username, stars, and URL
+* [shockz-offsec/Scraping-Notion-Backup](https://github.com/shockz-offsec/Scraping-Notion-Backup): This script automates the backup process of Notion data into Markdown and CSV formats, removing the need for tokens and private Notion APIs.
+It also removes AWS identifiers in the markdown files, folders, and internal references in the backup.
 * [scrapy/scrapy](https://github.com/scrapy/scrapy): Scrapy, a fast high-level web crawling & scraping framework for Python.
 * [scrapy/scrapyd](https://github.com/scrapy/scrapyd): A service daemon to run Scrapy spiders
 * [scrapy/scrapyd-client](https://github.com/scrapy/scrapyd-client): Command line client for Scrapyd server